Why having a "Strong" Chart isn't always an advantage If you are new to BaZi,…

 The surfacing of buried pain (past emotional karma)

-Financial struggle due to karmic debts with money or misuse of wealth
+Financial struggle due to karmic debts with money or misuse of Wealth

 Illness as a form of karmic purification